Skip to Content

 You have to keep in mind that they are walking on that nail when they move so if it’s not clotted it will keep bleeding.

-Give your dog the best experience if you opt to take on this grooming task from home, give them a massage, a puzzle toy, a chew toy or just sweet talk them.
+Give your dog a positive experience and give them a massage, a puzzle toy, a chew toy or just sweet talk them to keep them calm and relaxed.

 If Your Dog’s Nail Won’t Stop Bleeding After 20-30 Minutes

-In rare cases, some nails will not stop bleeding.
+In rare cases, or for dogs with certain health problems, some nails might not stop bleeding.

 Some nails that won’t stop bleeding will require a visit to your vet to make sure that it’s not infected.